What Qualifications Are Needed To Be an Operations Manager?

 E-commerce

-Given the massive volumes, operations managers must focus on efficiencies and error reduction for online retail businesses.
+The massive volumes require operations managers to focus on efficiencies and error reduction for online retail businesses.
 Business degrees would help here, including general operational management and operations research.

 These few examples illustrate just how varied the academic requirements for an operations manager can be.
-By going after a specific qualification, candidates can increase their chances of being selected for a particular niche.
+Candidates can increase their chances of being selected for a particular niche by pursuing a specific qualification.
 However, those seeking a more general role in operations could do well by getting a standard business degree.
 An MBA would add value to any CV and increase the chances of being considered for more senior roles.

 Photo by Alex Kotliarskyi on Unsplash